Tomato Potato Onion Salad

 To plan ahead, boil a large amount of potatoes in the evening when it has cooled off and then refrigerate them.
 You can then pull them out and assemble your salad quickly and easily for dinners during the week.

 Lastly, this salad will not have the same flavor with store bought tomatoes.
-If you must use store bought, purchase Roma’s or tomatoes on the vine.
+If you must use store bought, purchase Roma’s, tomatoes on the vine, or even make it with sweet cherry tomatoes.